GoogleChromeLabs/passkeys-codelab/README.md

 ## Run the demo

+First, change to the right directory.
+Use `start` if you're following the codelab or `complete` if you want to see the finished demo.

-First, install dependencies with `npm install`.
+Next, install dependencies with `npm install`.

 Then, run with the following command: